This is a sub-page of Proto:Castlevania: Bloodlines.

 - Toggle sound: Press C to toggle both music and sound effects on or off.
 Note that the music will remain silenced until you either die or enter a new area.

 - Regional lockout is not yet implemented, but the game does recognize whether you are playing on a Japanese or US console and changes the title on the copyright screen accordingly ("VAMPIRE KILLER" for Japan, "CASTLEVANIA BLOODLINES" for the US).
 The European title is not yet present at this point.

-- The opening cinematic before the title screen is completely different from the final version - it matches the prerelease screen shown at November 1993 issue of EGM.
+- The opening cinematic before the title screen is completely different from the final version, and matches a pre-release screenshot shown in the November 1993 issue of EGM.
 It lacks the final's font fading effect for the text, and consists of only one screen.
 Interestingly, the text on this screen survived into the final game almost completely unchanged.

 - The title screen is missing the background present in the final version, and the "BLOODLINES" lettering does not yet feature the dripping blood along the bottom.
 The raster effect used to "stretch" the title onto the screen is also much different.